mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/USART/USART_HardwareFlowControl/readme.txt

 @par Example Description

-This example shows how to configure GPIO and USART peripheral to receive characters asynchronously from HyperTerminal (PC) in Interrupt mode with Hardware Flow Control feature enabled;
-This example is based on STM32F0xx USART LL API; Peripheral initialization done using LL unitary services functions for optimization purpose (performance and size).
+Configuration of GPIO and USART peripheral to receive characters asynchronously from an HyperTerminal (PC) in Interrupt mode with the Hardware Flow Control feature enabled.
+This example is based on STM32F0xx USART LL API.
+The peripheral initialization uses LL unitary service functions for optimization purposes (performance and size).

 USART Peripheral is configured in asynchronous mode (115200 bauds, 8 data bit, 1 start bit, 1 stop bit, no parity).
 HW flow control is used.